JohnLCaron/rlauxe/docs/ClcaErrors.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/errorComp/byUpperUnder1.html" rel="byUpperUnder1">![byUpperUnder1](plots2/betting/errorComp/byUpperUnder1.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/errorComp/byUpper10.html" rel="byUpper10">![byUpper10](plots2/betting/errorComp/byUpper10.png)</a>

-The last two plots correspond to the BelowThreshold and AboveThreshhold assorters with 5% threshold, as used in Belgian D'hondt elections.
+(The last two plots correspond to the BelowThreshold and AboveThreshold assorters with 5% threshold, as used in Belgian D'hondt elections.)

 * Understatement errors have the effect of decreasing the number of samples needed, shown on the plots as negetive numbers.

 * It is sobering to see how many extra samples are needed for just one error.
 For example, for a single p2o error, a plurality contest (upper=1) needs 100 extra samples when the margin is .05, and 500 extra when the margin is .01.
-These are absolute numbers, not dependent on the population size.
+(These are absolute numbers, not dependent on the population size.)

-* Extra samples needed appear to scale linearly with upper: when upper=10, one needs 1000 and 5000 extra ballots for margins of .05 and .01, and so on.
+* The extra samples appear to scale linearly with upper: when upper=10, one needs 1000 and 5000 extra ballots for margins of .05 and .01, and so on.

 * When applied to a real audit, one must take into account the probability of encountering an error in the sampled population.
 This will roughly be nerrors * sampleSize / populationSize.